 Indigenous artworks are featured throughout the space and add a warm, tribal touch.

-And they have an open kitchen with happy chefs!
+They have an open kitchen with happy chefs!
 Everyone wins when there are happy chefs.

 There are a range of burgers on offer at the hotel.
 They have burgers specials that last for around two weeks and keep on some of the most popular.
 The price point is very reasonable for around $16 (with sides) considering all the burgers are gourmet with fresh, quality ingredients.
 The changing burger menu means you can visit regularly and get to sample a great range.
-Oh, and I know this is secondary (if rate-able at all) for most of you, but there is a lot of attention to the plating up and I love the rustic platters and boards that the burger creations are served on.

 As starters, the chef brought out some share plates of